Santa Cruz Galapagos Island

-Located on the northern tip of Santa Cruz opposite Puerto Ayora, Bachas Beach is a small, pristine stretch of sand that is a major sea turtle nesting site in the islands.
+Located on the northern tip of Santa Cruz Galapagos Island, Bachas Beach is a popular stop on Galapagos cruises and day tours.
+This small stretch of beach boasts pristine white sand and turquoise waters and is an important sea turtle nesting site on the islands.

-During nesting season, from January until June, early morning visits lead to discoveries of tracks in the sand.
-Keep an eye out for posting from the Galapagos National Park marking protected areas.
+During nesting season, from January until June, early morning visits lead to discoveries of turtle tracks in the sand.
+Keep an eye out for postings from the Galapagos National Park marking protected areas.

-The swath of land is a swimming beach and the place to find marine iguanas, sally-lightfoot crabs, and flamingos-found in the nearby saltwater lagoon.
-Finches, warblers, gulls, whimbrels, and blue-footed boobies are just a few of the birds that fly overhead and fish in the nearby waters.
+Las Bachas is a pleasant swimming beach where visitors share the crystalline waters with marine iguanas, sea lions, and reef sharks.
+Sally-lightfoot crabs hide in lava crevasses, and flamingos can be found in the nearby saltwater lagoon behind the beach.
+Finches, warblers, gulls, whimbrels, and blue-footed boobies are just a few of the birds that fly overhead and wade in the shallows.

-Playa de Los Perros, nearby to Puerto Ayora, is reached by a short panga ride from town.
+Playa de Los Perros, nearby to Puerto Ayora, is reached by a short water taxi ride from town.
 The small islet and the nearby pool are the places to find marine iguanas and white-tipped reef sharks.